 The APS Department

-APS Department includes 30 rostered faculty, 58 graduate students, and roughy 250 undergraduate majors.
+APS Department includes about 30 faculty, about 30 affiliated postdocs, about 60 graduate students, and more than 350 undergraduate majors.
 Research areas include heliophysics, space physics, planetary and exoplanetary science, Galactic and extragalactic astrophysics, cosmology, and instrumentation.
-Teaching occurs at all levels, from introductory undergraduate non-major overview courses to specialized graduate level courses (see current undergraduate and graduate courses).
-Faculty are expected to rotate through a number of courses spanning the range of instruction.
-Education and public outreach opportunities and programs are supported by the Fiske Planetarium and the Sommers-Bausch Observatory.
+Faculty are generally expected to teach at a range of levels, including introductory and/or non-major undergraduate (1000-2000), upper-level undergraduate (3000-4000), and graduate (5000-6000).
+Recently taught classes can be found under ASTR in the university course catalog, as well our current undergraduate and graduate course pages.
+Faculty education and public outreach opportunities and programs are supported by the Fiske Planetarium and the Sommers-Bausch Observatory.

 The APS department and its affiliated research units (CASA, JILA, LASP) offer ample resources for teaching and research, including access to observational, instrumental, and theoretical facilities.
-The University of Colorado is a member of the ARC 3.5 meter and ARCSAT 0.5 meter telescopes, as well as two new 0.5 meter telescopes at the on-campus Sommers-Bausch Observatory.
+The University of Colorado is a member of the ARC 3.5 meter and ARCSAT 0.5 meter telescopes in Sunspot, NM, and has two 0.5m and one 0.6m telescope locally on campus at the Sommers-Bausch Observatory.
 CU Boulder is an institutional member of the SDSS IV and V Surveys and has institutional access to the Las Cumbres Observatory.
 Members of APS also have access to the CU Boulder facility for high-performance computing and to facilities for the development of spaceborne and ground-based hardware.
-The headquarters of the National Solar Observatory, which expects to begin operations of the DKIST 4 meter solar telescope in 2019, is located on the Boulder campus.
+The headquarters of the National Solar Observatory, which operates the 4m Daniel K. Inouye Solar Telescope, is located on the Boulder campus.